h-othman1515/JavaScript-tasks/README.md

 ---

-> 💡 These exercises cover `for` loops, `while` loops, nested loops, pattern generation, and string operations in Python.
+> 💡 These exercises cover `for` loops, `while` loops, nested loops, pattern generation, and string operations in JS.